 Stay safe over public Wi-Fi

-Public Wi-Fi is notoriously unsafe because these lack any password or other forms of protection.
+Public Wi-Fi is notoriously unsafe because it lacks any password or other forms of protection.
 As such, hackers on the same network can very easily breach the privacy of other users connected to the Wi-Fi.

 VPN services can protect you from being targeted by a hacker because it makes your data encrypted and invisible to other users on the same network.
-In addition, the IP-changing effect of VPNs further improve your privacy and keep your tracks hidden to anyone that might be interested in intruding on your privacy.
+In addition, the IP-changing effect of VPNs further improves your privacy and keeps your tracks hidden from anyone that might be interested in intruding on your privacy.

 Blogging anonymously in KSA

 Censorship of free speech remains a significant hurdle for bloggers, activists, journalists, as well as the common man in Saudi Arabia.
 The totalitarian policies of the government even led to the arrest of a young man for video-chatting with a woman from California.
 The activist Raif Badawi who was a vocal critic of government oppression and anti-liberal policies in KSA was imprisoned for his dissident views and insulting Islam.